The thing I like most about this sushi rice recipe is its infinite versatility!

-If you ever cooked sushi at home (and if you’re not a millionaire, you should) you know that the secret to this meal stands in the rice.
+If you ever cooked sushi at home, you know that the secret to this meal stands in the rice.
 If the rice doesn’t have the right consistency or texture, the whole thing is ruined.

 Knowing this and the fact that an Instant Pot takes away the guesswork completely, it becomes the natural choice.
-If you use a rice cooker, you can’t set everything up as perfectly as you do with IP.
+If you use a rice cooker, you can’t set everything up as perfectly as you do with the Instant Pot.
 Also, the IP doesn’t need any checking up while cooking the rice – you just press Start and wait for it to finish.

 Why Do I Need to Rinse the Rice?

 If you take a look at the recipe, you’ll notice I start with rinsing the rice.
 It’s a step I never skip because water removes the starch that usually sits on the surface of the rice grain and (if not removed) it gives that gummy texture.

 In addition, the rice absorbs the water during the rinsing process (which only takes about 15 seconds), which improves the cooking process.
 The result is fluffy and thoroughly cooked rice that sticks together without being mushy.

 Rinsed rice also tastes better (don’t really know why) – it’s almost like restaurant rice!

 I have to admit.
 I was skeptical at first too.
 It does look like a lot of acidity for the amount of rice.